 Evidence on the Multistate Essay Exam

 Evidence is tested, on average, about once a year.
-It is generally tested on its own (i.e., it is not combined with another subject).
-However, it has been tested twice with Criminal Procedure in recent years (hearsay issues have been combined with Miranda issues).
+It is generally tested on its own and not combined with another subject.
+However, it has been tested with Criminal Procedure in recent years (hearsay issues have been combined with Miranda issues).

 Evidence is somewhat predictable in terms of what is tested.
-However, it is a difficult subject to learn so even if it is predictable, it is not always easy to master MEE questions that test Evidence.
-Here, we give you some tips for writing answers to Multistate Essay Exam questions and how to approach Evidence generally so that it makes sense to you.
+However, Evidence is a difficult subject to learn so, even if it is predictable, it is not always easy to master MEE questions that test Evidence.
+Here, we give you some tips for writing answers to MEE questions and how to approach Evidence generally.

 2. Be aware of the highly tested Evidence issues